Mostly peaceful

 The Thursday demonstrations can look back on a long history of protest.
 Almost 25 years ago, when the first black-blue coalition was inaugurated in February 2000, more than 150,000 people gathered in front of Heldenplatz to demonstrate against the new ÖVP-FPÖ government and its feared "racism and social cuts".

-The demonstrators proved to be steadfast, as rallies with thousands of protesters took place every week for the next two years.
+The demonstrators proved to be steadfast, as rallies with thousands of demonstrators took place every week for the next two years.
 The participants at the time were even able to gain access to the Marriott Hotel, where the then FPÖ Finance Minister Karl-Heinz-Grasser and ÖVP Federal Chancellor Wolfgang Schüssel were due to appear.
 Austrian writer Elfriede Jelinek was among those who took part in so-called "resistance readings".

 18 years later, the protest was revived.
 This time, the protest action was used as a reason for the then turquoise-blue government under Federal Chancellor Sebastian Kurz and FPÖ Vice-Chancellor Heinz Christian Strache.
 Protests took place not only in Vienna, but also in Linz and Innsbruck.
 The demonstrations came to a natural end when the Ibiza affair broke up the coalition.

-Delays in Vienna city center
+Delays in the center of Vienna

 This article has been automatically translated,